jayblitz/Aztec-Sequencer-Node/README.md

 * error registering  validator : is due to chain not sync to th current tip

 * invalid blocknumber is caused from the public consesus address (BEACON ADDR), get a new one
+* archiver error can be cleared by removing the archiver folder cause its mostly happen due to corrupt archive due to network instability
+* the data directory is at /home/aztec-data/ and this is where you will find all folders that need to be deleted once they get corrupted
+* Unable to fetch blob for upto 5hours will mostly be the issue of your consensus url, the public ones are rate limit and not able to retrieve blob for a long time, solution is to get a private one

 # If there is need to update the Node
 * Stop node with